Enjoy the summer in Scheveningen

 The Foodhall Scheveningen offers boundless delicacies under one roof.
 The range of food stands is global and (inter)national.
 After a tour of the various food stands, it is time to make a choice.
 Will it be bitterballen, spareribs, Spanish churros, or an Asian dish?
 Are you going for a plate of oysters, a special local dish or a juicy veggie burger?

-Come and enjoy the Hague concepts such as Pazze e Pizze, Diego's Burgers, Amier, Woodstok (W.T.F.
-Go Vegetarian) and the Resident in the Foodhall Scheveningen!
-In addition, the Foodhall also brought a number of big names to Scheveningen with experience in food halls elsewhere; The Ballenbar, Jabugo, The Sushibar, La Catrina and Churros & more.
-New names have also been thought of: De Scheveningen Oesterbar, Meat on a Stick, Saigon Streetfood, Frozen Sweets and Dim Sum at Wan Tsam are entrepreneurs who started their first permanent business in Scheveningen.
+Come also enjoy concepts from The Hague such as Pazze e Pizze, Amier, the Resident in the Foodhall Scheveningen!
+In addition, the Foodhall also brought some big names to Scheveningen with experience in food halls elsewhere; The Sushibar, La Catrina and Churros & more.
+New names were also considered: The Scheveningen Oyster Bar, Meat on a Stick, Saigon Streetfood and Dim Sum at Wan Tsam are entrepreneurs who started their first permanent business in Scheveningen.
 Pad Thai and Gyros Express are concepts that have been known in the Netherlands for some time.
+Restaurant Playa for the best dishes from the Caribbean, Wantsam Roast for Chinese specialities from the grill and restaurant Lana's Kitchen for tasty Surinamese cuisine.
+Those who fancy a refreshing drink afterwards can go to BOBO.

 Foodhall Scheveningen is easily accessible from the center of The Hague by public transport, car and bicycle.
 In all cases, it takes about fifteen minutes.
 Those traveling by public transport can take tram lines 1 and 9 and bus lines 21, 22 and 23.
 From The Hague Central train station you can use tram 9 in the direction of Scheveningen.
 From The Hague Hollands Spoor Station, HTM trams 1 and 9 run towards the beach.
 Get off at the Kurhaus stop, after which you walk to De Pier within three minutes.